Shuang0420/QuestionAnsweringSystem-DocBot-/README.md

 # Question-Answering-System-DocBot-
 Given a Wikipedia article, generate N "good" questions and answer N questions.
+See how we make it at https://www.youtube.com/watch?v=VWdR6ornHoc&feature=youtu.be

 ## Status